DavidBelicza/TextRank/README.md

 }
 ```

-### Using different algorithm to ranking text
+### Using a different algorithm to rank text

-There are two algorithm has implemented, it is possible to write custom algorithm by Algorithm interface and use it instead of defaults.
+Two algorithms are implemented, but you can write your own by implementing the Algorithm interface and use it instead of the defaults.

 ```go
 package main